bradjohansen/good-clean-read/index.md

 #### Job Offer Review

 You did it.
 You got the job offer.
 But what is a 401(k)?
-And how do I compare offers that our in two different cities?
+And how do I compare offers that are in different cities?
 Our team will help you evaluate your options so that you understand what job offer is the best one for you given your career goals.

 #### Negotiations